AnnaKalygina/HiC_processing_and_analysis/processing/processing.md

 ```

-If you want to conver .pairs into any other HiC formats, I recommend using [hicExplorer](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html) function hicConvert.
+If you want to convert .pairs into any other HiC formats, I recommend using [hicExplorer](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html) function hicConvert.

 ### Matrix correction
 As you could notice in the script from matrix convertation, we use command cooler balance, which normalizes matrices.
 Matrix correction is necessary to remove biases like gc content or mappability.

 In order to correct a matrix, it is assumed that if no biases were affecting the experiment, each bin should have equal “visibility” of contacts.
 This translates to an intuitive solution to matrix correction: transforming the matrix in such a way that the total number of contacts of every row and every column is the same.
 Such a procedure is called “matrix balancing”, and many algorithms have been described to achieve this for applications outside HiC data analysis.
 For HiC data, the most common ones are called Knight-Ruiz (KR), and Iterative Correction (ICE).
 Have a look at an amazing breakdown of [normalization methods](https://liorpachter.wordpress.com/2013/11/17/imakaev_explained/).

-The cooler package has a funcrtion balance that performs iterative correction as it was developed in Imakaev 2012 [1].
+The cooler package has a function balance that performs iterative correction as it was developed in Imakaev 2012 [1].
 Using this type of correction we filter bad based on MAD max (see explanation in the cooler balance -h).
 The "balancing weights" produced by cooler are the reciprocal of the "biases" as defined in Imakaev et al, 2012.
-By default, this function rescales the weights so that the corrected marginals sum to unity.
+By default, this function rescales the weights so that the corrected contact frequencies sum to unity.

 ```
 $ cooler balance /path/to/cool/file.cool
 ```
+The `hicExplorer` is another package that helps perform matrix correction in a more tailored and elaborated way.

 ### Sum samples into one file
 A common practice in HiC data is to sum biological replicate matrices in order to increase sequencing depth, and thus matrix resolution.
 This can be done after checking that the biological replicates are indeed similar.
 It is advised to also conduct downstream analyses separately on each replicate to assess differences at those levels.